mavarick/PandasLoader/README.md

 Example
 --------------------
-See pd.io read_csv function for details
+See pd_io.read_csv function for details

 NOTES
 -----